Kevin-Haigis-Lab/speclet/reports/crc_model_sampling_reports/model-report-template.md

 - `MODEL`: which model was tested
 - `MODEL_NAME`: name of the model
 - `DEBUG`: if in debug mode or not
+- `FIT_METHOD`: method used to fit the model; either "ADVI" or "MCMC"

 ## Setup